QENSlibrary/QENSmodels/README.md

 pip uninstall QENSmodels
 ```

-## How to build documentation?

-In a terminal, move to the *docs* folder and type

-   `make html`

-This command will generate html files in the subfolder *_build/html*.

 # Documentation
-The developers' documentation is built using `Sphinx`.
+The documentation is built using `Sphinx`.
 The required packages can be
 installed using the following commands:

 ```